leonardo5621/terraform-kafka-perf-test/modules/terraform-kafka-monitoring/README.md

 ## Terraform Kafka Monitoring

-This module is meant to enable a Prometheus-based monitoring for a Kafka Cluster created using the strimzi operator.
+This module is meant to enable a Prometheus-based monitoring of the Kafka Cluster.
 The resource creation/deletions triggered are:

 - The creation of the `watch` namespace where everything in this module will be deployed.